-Editor’s note: Campbell’s COVID-19 test was negative.
+Editor’s note: Chamber’s COVID-19 test was negative.

 A Winnipeg man is stuck in anxious self-isolation while awaiting the results of an initial COVID-19 test after coming down with flu-like symptoms since recently returning from an international trip.